 SHPE appoints Dr. José Silva as Chief Engagement Officer

-As part of its restructuring, SHPE has created four separate offices that seek to emphasize the influence and investment of its members.
+As part of its restructuring, SHPE has created four separate offices that emphasize the influence and investment of its members.

 MORE IN THIS SECTION

-The Society of Hispanic Professional Engineers, SHPE, announced earlier this week the creation of four separate offices that will be led by Executive Director Chris Wilkie.
+Earlier this week, the Society of Hispanic Professional Engineers (SHPE) announced the creation of four separate offices that will be led by Executive Director Chris Wilkie.

-These new dependencies include: Administration, Research and Innovation, External Relations and Engagement, all intended to be a fundamental part of the restructuring process that SHPE is going through, increasing the level of programming and facilitating corporate STEM associations to emphasize the cultivation and investment of each member.
+These new offices include: Administration, Research and Innovation, External Relations and Engagement.
+All intended to be a fundamental part of the restructuring process that SHPE is going through, increasing its level of programming and facilitating corporate STEM associations to emphasize the cultivation and investment of each member.

-Dr. Joseph “José” Silva was precisely selected as the first Chief Engagement Officer in the organization, thus becoming responsible for maintaining a useful and active conversation with the professionals and students who are part of the SHPE community.
+Dr. Joseph “José” Silva was selected as the first Chief Engagement Officer of the organization, becoming responsible for maintaining a useful and active conversation with the professionals and students who are part of the SHPE community.

-On the Society's website they highlight Silva's profile in this way: “Dr. Jose Silva is now responsible for the latter, and he is beyond qualified.
+On the Society's website, it highlights Silva's profile: “Dr. José Silva is now responsible for the latter, and he is beyond qualified.
 A resident of Denver, Colorado, he has been an advocate for youth, education, and the community for over 28 years.
 He comes to SHPE from the Colorado Association for Infant Mental Health (CoAIMH) where, starting in 2019, he served as their first CEO.
-A specialty of Dr. Silva’s professional and personal approach to community engagement is his orientation of multiculturalism—the embracing and celebrating of individual differences.”
+A specialty of Dr. Silva’s professional and personal approach to community engagement is his orientation of multiculturalism — the embracing and celebrating of individual differences.”

 “His extensive experience and his attitude toward diversity make him particularly well-suited to take on the Chief Engagement Officer role with its emphasis on member relations.
 SHPE is lucky to have his leadership and expertise on staff,” CEO Chris Wilkie said in the statement.